oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/persistent-storage/oci-fss-pv.md

 - [Provisioning PVCs on the File Storage Service (FSS)](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingpersistentvolumeclaim_Provisioning_PVCs_on_FSS.htm#Provisioning_Persistent_Volume_Claims_on_the_FileStorageService) in the OCI documentation.
 - [Setting up storage for kubernetes clusters](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingpersistentvolumeclaim.htm) in the OCI documentation.

-If you are running your Kubernetes cluster on Oracle Container Engine for Kubernetes (commonly known as OKE), and you use Oracle Cloud Infrastructure File Storage (FSS) for persistent volumes to store the WebLogic domain home or log files, then the file system handling will require an update to properly initialize the file ownership on the persistent volume when the domain is initially created.
+Oracle recommends using Oracle Cloud Infrastructure File Storage (FSS) for persistent volumes to store the WebLogic domain home or log files when running the Kubernetes cluster on Oracle Container Engine for Kubernetes (OKE).
+When using the FSS with OKE for domain home or log files,  the file system handling will require an update to properly initialize the file ownership on the persistent volume when the domain is initially created.

 {{% notice note %}}
-File permission handling on persistent volumes can differ between cloud providers and even with the underlying storage handling on Linux based systems.
+File permission handling on persistent volumes can differ between cloud providers and even with the underlying storage handling on Linux-based systems.
-The operator requires permissions to create directories on the persistent volume under the shared mount path.
+The operator requires permission to create directories on the persistent volume under the shared mount path.
 The following instructions provide an option to update the file ownership and permissions.
 {{% /notice %}}